Aichi E13A: Operational history

+In 1941, the E13A made its combat debut during the Second Sino-Japanese War; in this theatre, the type was typically operated from seaplane tenders and cruisers, from which it conducted numerous anti-shipping patrols as well as strikes on the Canton-Hankou railway.

+In December 1941, cruiser-based E13As were used to perform reconnaissance for the Attack on Pearl Harbor at the initiation of the Pacific War.
+Thereafter, it was routinely used in combat against the United States Navy, such as during the Battles of Coral Sea and Midway.
+The type was in service throughout the conflict, operating from both ship and shore bases alike, and typically performed coastal patrols, anti-shipping, liaison, personnel transports, air-sea rescues, and other missions.
+When there was only limited aerial opposition from the Allies, the E13A would occasionally be deployed to perform bombing missions.

+Along with the Mitsubishi F1M, the E13A served on the s as catapult-launched reconnaissance aircraft, replacing the Nakajima E8N.
+During the final year of the war, numerous E13As were expended performing kamikaze missions.

-One Aichi E13A was operated by Nazi Germany alongside two Arado Ar 196s out of the base at Penang.
-The three aircraft formed the East Asia Naval Special Service to assist the German Monsun Gruppe as well as local Japanese naval operations.
+During the conflict, one E13A was operated by Nazi Germany alongside two Arado Ar 196s out of the German Gruppe Monsun base at Penang.
+These three aircraft formed the East Asia Naval Special Service to assist Gruppe Monsun as well as local Japanese naval operations.

+Following the Surrender of Japan, the IJN ceased all use of the type, individual abandoned aircraft were obtained by numerous other nations.
+In November 1946, a pair of E13A that were left behind at Morokrembangan Naval Air Base were loaded on the Dutch escort carrier HNLMS Karel Doorman, and transported to the Netherlands, where they were showcased to the Dutch public.

-Eight examples were operated by the French Navy Air Force during the First Indochina War from 1945–47, while others were believed to be operated by the Naval Air Arm of the Royal Thai Navy before the war.
-One example (MSN 4326) was surrendered to New Zealand forces after the end of hostilities, and it was flown briefly by RNZAF personnel, but not repaired after a float was damaged, and subsequently sank at its moorings in Jacquinot Bay.
+At least eight examples were operated by the French Navy Air Force during the First Indochina War between 1945 and 1947.
+Other E13As were believed to be operated by the Naval Air Arm of the Royal Thai Navy beforehand.
+One example (MSN 4326) was surrendered to New Zealand forces after the end of hostilities, and it was flown briefly by the Royal New Zealand Air Force, but not repaired after a float was damaged, and subsequently sank at its moorings in Jacquinot Bay.

 Variants

-An Aichi E13A, probably from Kamikawa Maru's air unit, possibly photographed at Deboyne Islands during the Battle of the Coral Sea.
+An E13A, probably from Kamikawa Maru's air unit, possibly photographed at Deboyne Islands during the Battle of the Coral Sea.